ltalirz/asetk/README.md

  * Quantum ESPRESSO: Reading of some aspects from data.xml
  * Yambo: Reading of ndb.QP database as well as the yambo output and o.qp files

+The toolkit is released under the MIT license.
+Note that ASE is released under the GNU Lesser General Public License (LGPL).

 Installation requirements
 -------------------------